1-Wire: Usage example

 Each 1-Wire chip has a unique identifier code.
 This feature makes the chips, especially iButtons, suitable electronic keys.
-Some uses include locks, burglar alarms, computer systems, manufacturer-approved accessories, time clocks and courrier and maintenance keys for smart safes. have been used as Akbil smart tickets for the public transport in Istanbul.
+Some uses include locks, burglar alarms, computer systems, manufacturer-approved accessories, time clocks and courier and maintenance keys for smart safes.

+iButtons have been used as Akbil smart tickets for the public transport in Istanbul.
+They can also run smartcard programs such as Java Card 2.0, as exemplified by the "Java Ring" of 1998.

 Power supplies

-Apple MagSafe and MagSafe 2 connector-equipped power supplies, displays, and Mac laptops use the 1-Wire protocol to send and receive data to and from the connected Mac laptop, via the middle pin of the connector.
+Apple MagSafe- and MagSafe-2-connector–equipped power supplies, displays, and Mac laptops use the 1-Wire protocol to send and receive data to and from the connected Mac laptop, via the middle pin of the connector.
 Data include power supply model, wattage, and serial number; and laptop commands to send full power, and illuminate the red or green light-emitting diodes in the connector.

-Genuine Dell laptop power supplies use the 1-Wire protocol to send data via the third wire to the laptop computer about power, current and voltage ratings.
+Dell laptop power supplies use the 1-Wire protocol to send data via the third wire to the laptop computer about power, current and voltage ratings.
 The laptop will then refuse charging if the adapter does not meet requirements.